Microsoft Teams

 Microsoft Teams can be used as a notification destination in Causely.

-How you configure Microsoft Teams depends on how notifications are managed in your environment.
+How you define Microsoft Teams destinations depends on your setup:

 -